Synchronized skating: Pair element

-Pivoting and Linear Elements
+Pivoting and linear elements

 Done in block, or line formations, programs can include both pivoting and linear elements though they would be done in separate shapes.
 Pivoting elements rotate around a common center point and must remain connected for the majority of the element while maintaining shape and even spacing.
 Linear elements need to progress across the ice, and can utilize changes of placement and configuration.

-Synchronized Spin Element
+Synchronized spin element

-Characterized by all members of the team, in ether a solo or pairs spin.
+Characterized by all members of the team, in either a solo or pairs spin.
 Positioned on the ice in any identifiable shape, with all skaters maintaining the same spin position simultaneously, and moving from one position to another as a team.

-Traveling and Rotating Elements
+Traveling and rotating elements

 Done in circle, or wheel formation, rotation is necessary in both elements.
 Programs can include both traveling and rotating elements though they would be done in separate shapes, if a program only includes one element both wheel and circle formations can be used as a change of formation for difficulty.
 Traveling elements are characterized by ice coverage during the element with the circle or wheel required to continually move a certain distance along a set path while rotating.
 Rotating elements remain stationary.
 Both elements can utilize changes of position, rotation, and configuration for higher levels of difficulty.

-Twizzle Element
+Twizzle element

 Highlighting the twizzle turn, the team executes two to three twizzles, this element can be done in any identifiable formation.
 The skaters must execute their twizzles while maintaining the chosen shape or transitioning from one configuration to another, and rotating simultaneously.
 For added levels of difficulty teams can attempt the aforementioned change of place or configuration, different rotational directions for each twizzle, and certain difficult arm and free leg positions.